eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 Now that we have applications capable of sending and receiving data, we can run the complete iceoryx system.

-First we need to start Roudi.
+First we need to start RouDi.

     # If installed and available in PATH environment variable
     iox-roudi
     # If build from scratch with script in tools
     $ICEORYX_ROOT/build/posh/iox-roudi

-Afterwards we can start the applications which immediately connect to the Roudi via their runtime.
+Afterwards we can start the applications which immediately connect to the RouDi via their runtime.

-When the applications terminates the runtime cleans up all resources needed for communication with Roudi.
+When the application terminates, the runtime cleans up all resources needed for communication with RouDi.
 This includes all memory chunks used for the data transmission which may still be hold by the application.

 ## Examples

-This covers the main use cases and should enable the user to quickly develop iceroyx applications.
+This covers the main use cases and should enable the user to quickly develop iceoryx applications.

 Full examples and instructions on how to build and run them can be found in [examples](../../../iceoryx_examples/README.md).
 The [icedelivery](../../../iceoryx_examples/icedelivery/README.md) example can be a starting point to further explore how iceoryx is used.